isomerpages/enterprisesg-cpso/_consumers/02-use-products-safely/a-electronics-and-appliance-safety.md

 <p>Power adapters are one of the 33 categories of Controlled Goods under the Consumer Protection (Safety Requirements) Registration Scheme, and are therefore required to carry the SAFETY Mark.</p>

-<p>Always check that adapters carry the SAFETY Mark before purchase.
-The SAFETY Mark indicates that the product has been tested to specific safety standards, and also carries a unique certification number traceable to the supplier.
-Adapters without the SAFETY Mark may lack the proper safeguards to prevent short circuits, fires, and electrocutions.</p>

 </details>